6uv/Auto-discvent-winner/README.md

 why not lol, Something to do

 # what is this
-https://discord.gg/PXBYmnx54c Auto winner for these events
+https://discord.gg/PXBYmnx54c Auto winner for these events (closed)

-# Dont use this
-I just made this for funz, I dont condone using this ;)

 # credits
 me & fweak https://github.com/Fweak